Alexandra-Dubovic/Portfolio/Manual_Testing_Project_For__Strava.md

 <li> Skipped tests percentage: 0% of all tests are Skipped</li>
 <li> Bugs found: 5</li>
 <li> Critical bugs found: 0 </li>
-<LI> Recommended to make a regression test after fixing the bugs that have been found</LI>
+<LI> Recommended to make a regression test after fixing the bugs and to follow upLI>
 </ul>